Bilbao: Geography

-Location

 Bilbao is located near the northern edge of the Iberian Peninsula, about 16 km from the Bay of Biscay.
 It covers an area of 40.65 km2, of which 17.35 km2 are urban and the remaining 23.30 km2 consist of the surrounding mountains.
 The official average altitude is 19 m, although there are measurements between 6 m and 32 m.
 It is also the core of the comarca of Greater Bilbao.
 It is surrounded by the municipalities of Derio, Etxebarri, Galdakao, Loiu, Sondika, and Zamudio to the north; Arrigorriaga and Basauri to the west; Alonsotegi to the south; and Barakaldo and Erandio to the east.

 Bilbao is located on the Basque threshold, the range between the larger Cantabrian Mountains and the Pyrenees.
 The soil is predominantly composed of mesozoic materials (limestone, sandstone, and marl) sedimented over a primitive paleozoic base.
 The relief of the province is dominated by NW-SE and WNW-ESE oriented folds.
 The main fold is the anticline of Bilbao which runs from the municipality of Elorrio to Galdames.
 Inside Bilbao there are two secondary folds, one in the northeast, composed of Mounts Artxanda, Avril, Banderas, Pikota, San Bernabé, and Cabras; and other in the south, composed of Mounts Kobetas, Restaleku, Pagasarri and Arraiz.
 The highest point in the municipality is Mount Ganeta, of 689 m, followed by Mount Pagasarri, of 673 m, both on the border with Alonsotegi.